joviprata/flappy-bird-remake/README.md

-# remake-do-flappy-bird
+# Flappy Bird Remake
- Demonstração de conhecimentos sobre Pygame para fazer uma cópia do jogo de celular Flappy Bird de Dong Nguyen
+Demonstration of knowledge in Pygame to create a copy of the mobile game Flappy Bird by Dong Nguyen.